 Robot programming by demonstration

-(research work conducted during my PhD and postodc at LASA-EPFL)
+(research conducted during my PhD and Postodc at LASA-EPFL)

 Robot Programming by Demonstration (PbD) covers methods by which a robot learns new skills through human guidance.
 Also referred to as learning by imitation or apprenticeship learning, PbD takes inspiration from the way humans learn new skills by imitation to develop methods by which new skills can be transmitted to a robot.